jafudi/flexpair-hugo-site/flexpair.com/content/english/about.md

   subtitle: "Our Values"
   title: "Flexpair is for people who want to"
   block:
-  - title: "Be free where and when to work"
+  - title: "Work independently"
-    content: "TBD"
+    content: "Be free where and when to work"

-  - title: "collaborate hands-on in realtime"
+  - title: "and interactively"
-    content: "TBD"
+    content: "collaborate hands-on in realtime"

-  - title: "Celebrate everyone's creativity"
+  - title: "Cultivate creativity"
-    content: "TBD"
+    content: "Celebrate everyone's creativity"

-  - title: "establish a consistent environment"
+  - title: "and consistency"
-    content: "Make everything reproducible, from network infrastructure to software configuration."
+    content: "Establish a consistent environment.
+Make everything reproducible, from network infrastructure to software configuration."

-  - title: "Avoid energy waste where possible"
+  - title: "Protect our planet"
-    content: "Travel responsibly.
+    content: "Avoid energy waste where possible.
+Travel responsibly.
 Minimize computational and band width requirements."

-  - title: "take data protection seriously"
+  - title: "and their privacy"
-    content: "Collect personal data only where necessary.
+    content: "Take data protection seriously.
+Collect personal data only where necessary.
 Use strong encryption."

 # our_mission